shafiuzzaman-md/install-klee-edk2/BuildingKLEEMacOS.md

+# Building KLEE with LLVM 11 in macOS
 KLEE is currently tested on Linux x86-64 (particularly Ubuntu), FreeBSD and macOS.
 There is no support for uClibc and the POSIX environment under macOS.
 KLEE does not work under x86-32.